mui/material-ui/docs/src/pages/demos/breadcrumbs/breadcrumbs.md

 ## Customized breadcrumbs

-If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are some examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) and you are still not confident jumping in, here are some examples of how you can customize the component.

 {{"demo": "pages/demos/breadcrumbs/CustomizedBreadcrumbs.js"}}